📝 Inventory management & stock control · ⏱️ 2 min read

 What is an ABC analysis?

-In an ABC analysis, you divide all your ingredients into three groups based on their value:
+ABC analysis splits your ingredients into three tiers based on their financial impact:

 • A-products: 20% of your ingredients, 80% of your purchasing value